Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges: Channel Modeling and Characteristics

 \section{Channel Modeling and Characteristics}

-The previous section discusses that UM-MIMO AoSA can combat propagation losses and maximize the achievable gains at the THz band.
+The previous section discusses how UM-MIMO AoSAs can combat propagation losses and maximize the achievable gains in the THz band.
 The exact performance of THz UM-MIMO systems, however, is dictated by the exact channel conditions and the corresponding accuracy in channel state information.
-In particular, capturing important channel parameters, such as path gain, delay spread, and angular spread allows for efficient exploitation of important channel characteristics, such as spatial degrees of freedom and capacity.
-The spatial degrees of freedom dictate the maximum SMX gain that can be supported, which is directly linked to channel capacity.

-Accurate channel models are thus a prerequisite for efficient utilization of the THz band.
+Accurate channel models are thus a prerequisite for efficient use of the THz band.
 Such models should take into account the impact of both spreading and molecular absorption losses.
-Furthermore, line-of-sight (LoS), NLoS, reflected, and scattered paths should be considered, and static and time-variant environments should be treated separately.
-Note that realistic channel measurements have been recently reported, such as in \cite{xing2018propagation}, where a $\unit[140]{GHz}$ channel sounder was tailored for both long distance propagation measurements with delay spread, and short range dynamic channel measurements.
-In what follows, we review several channel modeling approaches and we detail the peculiar characteristics of the THz channel.
+Furthermore, LoS, NLoS, reflected, and scattered paths should be considered, and static and time-variant environments should be treated separately.
+In what follows, we review several channel-modeling approaches and we detail the peculiar characteristics of the THz channel.